blashbrook/folder-gallery/WARP.md

 - **supertest**: HTTP endpoint testing library for REST API validation
 - **@semantic-release/***: Automated release management and changelog generation

+#### Optional macOS Dependencies
+- **tag**: CLI tool for managing Finder tags (install via `brew install tag`)
+  - Required for reading and writing Finder tags from the gallery UI
+  - Only needed on macOS systems
+  - Gallery works without it, but tag features will be disabled

 ### Directory Exclusions
 - Hidden directories (starting with `.`)
 - `node_modules` directories